 Online businesses are on the rise more so than ever before.
-However, the one defect of doing business online is the danger of becoming impersonal; just a machine with the text equivalent of ‘Computer says no’ rather than a face to face relationship between business and customer.
+However, the one defect of doing business online is the danger of becoming impersonal; just a machine with the text equivalent of ‘Computer says no’ rather than a face-to-face relationship between business and customer.

 This is one of the first go-to pages for a customer with a question or issue.
-Although there are many common questions that most businesses receive from their customers, it’s important to bear in mind that your clientele could be looking for an answer to a rather specific query that is likely to not make an appearance in your FAQ.
+Although there are many common questions that most businesses receive from their customers, it’s important to bear in mind that your clientele could be looking for an answer to a rather specific query that is likely not to make an appearance in your FAQ.

 When introducing an FAQ page to your website, it is advised to step into your customers’ shoes and keep in mind the variety of different problems your customers could be facing:

 - Problems with logging in or accessing their online account

 - Queries on how long delivery of their product will take

 - Questions on suppliers and sources of products

 The good idea is to organize the FAQs into sections such as Accounts, Purchases, etc., to give your customers an easier experience of navigating the page and quickly finding the answers to their questions.

 It may seem like an obvious aspect of your business’s website, but this is important.
 Being online and not a physical store, every online business still needs a point of contact for customers to get in touch.
 The more, the better, so if possible, display a Contact Page that is clearly visible on the homepage and menu bar, and include: